-The safari of 2018 was one of the most incredible tours of the last several years according to our expert guides.
-Not only was the crossing a breath-taking event, but we travelled among herds of elephants so large you could not begin to count them.
+Our last safari was one of the most incredible tours of the last several years according to our expert guides.
+Not only was the crossing a breath-taking event, but we traveled among herds of elephants so large you could not begin to count them.
 Leopard and cheetah sightings in the Central Serengeti were too numerous to count and our days in the Ngorongoro Crater allowed us to see dozens of lions and hippos.

 Our last couple of days were spent in the fabulous Tarangire National Park, home to one of the largest elephant herds in all of Africa.
 We had a fabulous breakfast in the bush while seeing these beautiful creatures up close and personal.

 To make an experience like this available to you, I have partnered with the best guide company in Tanzania to offer a 10-day safari that will leave you in awe of the wonder that is Africa.
 An itinerary for our 2022 trip is below so you can get a feel for what a trip like this offers.
 If you like to travel in style, then the accommodations we offer are second to none.
 From luxury tent camps out in the bush, to four- and five-star lodges, you will be treated to only the best food, service, and accommodations available.

 The groups are purposefully small to maximize your experience and allow you room to move around your safari vehicle for the best angle to photograph your subject.
 Personal guidance and instruction are also provided should you want someone by your side to make sure you get the best photograph possible.